bevyengine/bevy-website/content/learn/book/migration-guides/0.8-0.9/_index.md

 ### [Changed diagnostics from seconds to milliseconds](https://github.com/bevyengine/bevy/pull/5554)

 Diagnostics values are now in milliseconds.
-If you need secconds, simply divide it by 1000.0;
+If you need seconds, simply divide it by 1000.0;

 ### [Make `Children` constructor `pub(crate)`.](https://github.com/bevyengine/bevy/pull/5532)